KJulle/youbot_manuals/Using_youbot.md

 See if the outputs are the same as you entered previously.
 If not, enter the commands again.

-If you need multiple terminals with a ROS master, you just need to insert the two export commands in a new terminal window.// saab ka bashrcsse b
+If you need multiple terminals with a ROS master, you just need to insert the two export commands in a new terminal window.
+You could also write the two export commands in the .bashrc file mentioned in chapter 1, which means the commands are executed every time you open a new terminal window.

-### 3.5 Running the youBot driver
+### 3.6 Running the youBot driver

 For this driver to work, the youBot's motors and arm have to be turned on.

 To work with the real youBot you will first have to run the youBot driver.
-This must be run on the youBot's onboard computer, so if you're using a remote computer you will have to run this in the terminal with an ssh connection.
+This must be run on the youBot's onboard computer, so if you are using a remote computer you will have to run this in the terminal with an ssh connection.

 This will also start roscore so you do not have to run that manually.